asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

 ### Nominal Offer/Answer (Single Media Stream)

-!!! info ""
+/// note
 Each of the tests with a Single Media Stream should be repeated for each media stream that a channel driver supports, i.e., audio, video, RTT, etc.

-[//]: # (end-info)
+///

 #### Offer Negotiation - Nominal

 * Alice's phone offers some set of codecs in an INVITE request (example: ulaw,g729,ilbc), where all codecs are supported by Alice's endpoint
 * Asterisk responds with an answer containing the codecs in the order specified by the offer

-!!! tip
+/// tip
 This should also verify various SDP offers:

 1. Lack of rtpmap attributes for specific codecs, e.g., 0 implies ulaw (See Table 2, RFC 1890)
 2. Non-standard rtpmap designations for codecs

 While these could be considered "off-nominal", they are allowed by the various RFCs and should be covered under a 'nominal negotiation', where the set of codecs offered match completely with what is configured in Asterisk

-[//]: # (end-tip)
+///

 #### Offer Negotiation - Subset (Alice)